TGOlson/rpn/README.md

 => rpn.rb:19:in `evaluate': Not enough arguments.
 (ArgumentError)
 ```

-** Invalid Numbers **
+**Invalid Numbers**

-Passing in illegal numbers (for example, letters or decimals) will produce an error for illegal characters.
-This error is produced while mapping string characters to numbers, and so it is available
+Passing in invalid numbers (for example, letters or decimals) will produce an error for illegal characters.
+This error is produced while mapping string characters to numbers, and so it is run as an independent check on each character.

 ```
 $ ruby rpn.rb  'a b +'